oleg/raytracer/README.md

 # Ray Tracer in Scala
-Photorealistic 3D renderer implemented in Scala
+3D renderer implemented in Scala from scratch.

 Implemented by following the book [The Ray Tracer Challenge A Test-Driven Guide to Your First 3D Renderer](https://pragprog.com/book/jbtracer/the-ray-tracer-challenge) by Jamis Buck